sblantipodi/firefly_luciferin/README.md

 With 6 threads and an i7 5930K @ 4.2GHz I can capture at 25FPS in 4K, 12 threads gives me +30FPS.
 If you want, you can increase threads numbers variable and get even higher framerate.

 Note: performance does not increase linearly, find the sweet spot for your taste and your environment.
 `Maximum framerate` is generally achieved by setting thread number at a value greater than your CPU cores, if you
 have a 8 cores CPU, best framerate is achieved with 16 threads.

 If you have a slow microcontroller, capturing at a very high framerate does not help.
 If you run the software in a console, you can see the output as shown in the image below.
 In that output you can see how fast the software is captruing the screen (producing) and how fast your microcontroller is able to process (consume) this data.

+Increase `dataRate` accordingly to your microcontroller's serial speed, 115200 is generally more than enough for 30FPS and 100 LEDs.
 Producers framerate should not exceed the consuming one, all data that is not consumed in time, is lost.

 ![CPU LOAD](https://github.com/sblantipodi/JavaFastScreenCapture/blob/master/data/img/smashing_threads.jpg)